-- 28.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
-It applies to children under the age of 16, or aged under 18 if the child is disabled.
-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 28.2 A close relative is defined as a grandparent, brother, sister, uncle or aunt and includes half siblings and step parents.
-It does not include great aunts or uncles, great grandparents or cousins. - 28.3 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases, privately fostered children are affected by abuse and neglect, or may be victims of trafficking, child sexual exploitation or modern-day slavery. - 28.3.1 The Homelessness Reduction Act 2017 placed duties on local authorities to intervene at earlier stages to prevent homelessness in their area.
-It placed a duty to refer, which applies to child protection, anyone they consider are or may become homeless or threatened with homelessness.
-St Peter's will work together with social care and housing authorities as appropriate where they consider a child or young person may be homeless or at risk of being made homeless.
-Where applicable, we will work within the Homelessness Code of Guidance, including the guidance on prevention of homelessness and provision of accommodation for 16 and 17-year-old young people who may be homeless or require accommodation.
+- A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
+It applies to children under the age of 16 or aged under 18 if the child is disabled.
+By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 28.2 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
+In some cases, privately fostered children are affected by abuse and neglect, or may be victims of trafficking, child sexual exploitation or modern-day slavery.

-- 28.4 On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered. - 28.5 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will tell the DSL and the school will discharge its mandatory duty to notify the local authority of the circumstances.
+- On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered. - Where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will tell the DSL and the school will discharge its mandatory duty to notify the local authority of the circumstances.